Skip to main content

 Key takeaways

-The generic version of the EpiPen costs about $803 without insurance, but most plans cover it.
+• The generic version of the EpiPen costs about $750 without insurance.

-Alternatives to EpiPen, such as prefilled syringes, offer a more affordable option.
-The lowest available SingleCare price is only $20 for two syringes.
+• Epinephrine pre-filled syringes offer a lower-priced option.
+The lowest available SingleCare discounted price is only $165 for two syringes.

-EpiPen and EpiPen Jr are brand-name epinephrine injections used in emergencies to control severe and potentially life-threatening allergic reactions such as anaphylaxis.
-Intramuscular epinephrine injections are considered the first-line emergency treatment for severe allergic reactions.
-EpiPen is an epinephrine auto-injector (EAI).
-It can be easily carried and readily used during a crisis.
-Both EpiPen and EpiPen Jr carry a premium price.
-People without insurance coverage can expect to pay $800 for a carton with two pen injectors.
-Unfortunately, generic EAIs cost about the same.
+EpiPen and EpiPen Jr are brand-name epinephrine auto-injectors (EAIs) used in emergencies to control severe and potentially life-threatening allergic reactions.
+An intramuscular epinephrine injection is the first-line emergency treatment for severe allergic reactions.
+EpiPen can be easily carried and readily used during a crisis.
+People without insurance can expect to pay $812 for a carton containing two EpiPen injectors.

 Is EpiPen covered by insurance?

-EpiPen and EpiPen Jr are covered by some health insurance plans, but other plans don’t cover them.
-However, insurance plans almost universally cover generic epinephrine auto-injectors.
+Some health insurance plans cover EpiPen and EpiPen Jr, but other health plans don’t cover them.
+However, insurance plans almost universally cover generic epinephrine auto-injectors and prefilled syringes.

-Medicare drug plans and Medicaid are less likely to cover brand-name EpiPen.
-Again, they will cover generic epinephrine auto-injectors or prefilled syringes.
-People with military benefits (Tricare) or VA benefits are covered for brand-name EpiPen.
+Medicare drug plans and Medicaid are less likely to cover brand-name EpiPens, but do cover generic epinephrine auto-injectors or prefilled syringes.
+People with military benefits (Tricare) or VA benefits are covered for generic EpiPens.

 Insurance plans usually place EpiPen in their higher copay tiers.
-In addition to the copay, insurance providers may tack on extra charges for coinsurance, deductibles, or coverage gap costs.
-If the out-of-pocket cost is challenging, then switching to a generic version may help.
-Insurance companies usually place generic epinephrine autoinjectors in their lowest copay tier even though the price is just a little lower than brand-name EpiPens.
+In addition to the copay, insurance providers may tack on extra charges for deductibles or coverage gap costs.
+Switching to a generic version may help if the out-of-pocket cost is challenging.
+Insurance companies usually place generic epinephrine autoinjectors in their lowest copay tier.

 How to get EpiPen without insurance

-Epinephrine injections are a life-saving medication for people with severe or life-threatening allergies.
-If the cost of EpiPens is unsustainable, then finding a way to save money is imperative.
-One alternative is to apply to the manufacturer’s patient assistance program, but not everyone can meet eligibility requirements.
+Epinephrine injections are a life-saving medication for people with severe allergies.
+If the cost of EpiPen auto-injectors is unsustainable, then finding a way to save money is imperative.
+One alternative is to apply to the manufacturer’s (Viatris) patient assistance program, but not everyone can meet eligibility requirements.
 Viatris also offers an EpiPen Savings Card, but that only saves money for people with commercial insurance coverage.
-Fortunately, there are many other alternative ways to find discounts or savings starting with a SingleCare prescription discount card.
+Fortunately, there are alternative ways to find discounts or savings.
+Start with a SingleCare prescription discount card.

 1. Use a free coupon from SingleCare

-The lowest price for an EpiPen 2-Pak using a SingleCare savings card is $420, nearly half the average retail price. will vary by participating pharmacy, so browse current savings prices on SingleCare’s EpiPen 2-Pak coupons page and EpiPen Jr 2-Pak coupons page.
+The lowest price for a brand-name EpiPen 2-Pak using a SingleCare savings card is $595, about two-thirds of the average retail price.
+Discounts will vary by participating pharmacy, so browse current savings prices on SingleCare’s EpiPen 2-Pak coupons page and EpiPen Jr 2-Pak coupons page.
+Make sure to sign up with SingleCare’s free loyalty program to earn additional savings each time you use a SingleCare discount.

 2. Look for the lowest price

 Another way to unlock savings is to compare pharmacy prices.
-For higher-priced drugs like EpiPen, finding the lowest price could save almost $100.
-Find the nearest local pharmacy with SingleCare’s pharmacy finder.
+Finding the lowest price for higher-priced drugs like EpiPen could save almost $300.

 3. Ask for a generic epinephrine auto-injector prescription